 — Deleuze, Gilles and Félix Guattari.
 A Thousand Plateaus.
 Capitalism and Schizophrenia

-Making MFOS Sound Lab Ultimate and Expander at PifCamp
+Making MFOS Sound Lab Ultimate and Expander

-- Soldering,
+– Soldering

-- Casing and Assembly,
+– Casing and Assembly

-- Troubleshooting and Calibration,
+– Troubleshooting and Calibration

 I warmly recommend that you read all (I mean really all) materials published by Ray Wilson Music from Outer Space Sound Lab ULTIMATE before embarking on this project.
 Spending a few days reading and studying will save you a lot of frustration with troubleshooting later.
 There, you also have detailed schematics with modifications, wiring and most importantly a detailed account of troubleshooting and calibration.
-Building this synth by studying the materials and building it from scratch should take about 60 to 80 hours of your time.
+Building this synth by studying the materials and building it from scratch should take about 120 hours of your time.

 Etching your MFOS SoundLab Ultimate PCB